All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Irony: As a child, he almost died from an explosion caused by a World Noble shooting his ship.
 As an adult, he ends up eating the Flame-Flame Fruit, becoming immune to fire.

-- Ki Attacks: As an adult, he can use at least Armament Haki.
+- Ki Manipulation: As an adult, he can use at least Armament Haki.

 - Knight Templar Big Brother: Sabo will do anything for Luffy, if the sheer destruction he caused was any indication.